OpenVoiceOS/community-docs/docs/standard_skills.md

 You can ask your device what the weather is or would be at any given time or place.

-> Hey Mycroft, what is the weatehr like today?
+> Hey Mycroft, what is the weather like today?

 ![Weather 1](https://raw.githubusercontent.com/OpenVoiceOS/ovos_assets/master/Images/Screenshot%20-%20Weather%201.png)